Martyrs (2008 film): Themes

 Critic Maitland McDonagh notes that the film contains the theme of the Roman Catholic notions of sainthood and martyrdom in its exploration of spiritual transcendence via physical pain.
-Laugier himself stated that he intended to make the film's audience "feel real pain" and to "share it as part of an honest process [of] communion...
-It was a very Catholic process.
-I have a very Catholic mind."
+Film scholar Brian H. Collins also observes that the secret society depicted in the film appears to be "vaguely Catholic", and its practices in attempting to elicit religious ecstasy through physical suffering and torture mimic the martyrdom of numerous Roman Catholic saints.